jtimonen/stanbreaker/README.md

 The goal of stanbreaker is to be a tool that can help in developing stan and trying out different types of adaptation.

+**NOTE:** This is work in progress!
+Interface not stable or anything.

 ## Installation

 ``` r